noughtylinux/config/SYSTEM-BOUNDARY.md

 - PipeWire session manager, already in Ubuntu system boundary
 - Desktop packages often depend on wireplumber being present
 - Installing via apt prevents conflicts with packages that expect PipeWire integration

+## Ubuntu User-Space Infrastructure

+Some packages provide foundational user-space services that, while running per-user, are better managed by Ubuntu to prevent conflicts and ensure compatibility:

+**gvfs**
+- Virtual filesystem backends for file managers
+- Installed via apt, GIO modules referenced in Home Manager session variables
+- Prevents conflicts when installing GUI apps via apt
+- All applications (Nix or apt) use the same gvfs instance

+**Why Ubuntu?** These services are fundamental desktop infrastructure.
+Having a single, stable source prevents apt and Nix packages from fighting over the same user-space resources.
+Your Home Manager configuration still controls which backends are active via environment variables.

 ## Home Manager: User-Space Paradise